-Analysis of results and challenges: The department has continued to see an increase in the reported Special Incident Assaults as expected.
-During FY2013 there were a total of 223 reported incidents.
+Analysis of results and challenges: The department has continued to see an increase in the number of Special Incident Reports (SIR) as expected.
+During FY2013, there were a total of 223 reported incidents.
 This is an increase of 94 reported Special Incident Assaults from FY2012 where there were 129 reported incidents.

 This continued increase was anticipated and is associated to clarification provided in May 2010 which defined the types of assaults for reporting purposes.
 This definition change has resulted in additional assaults being reported as expected.

 The increased reporting is primarily associated with inmate on inmate lower level assaults such as pushing, shoving, or other incidents that may not have required medical attention but created a situation that could lead to a more serious assault.